GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/deploytoserver.md

 * On macOS

-Use `diskutil` to list the devices attached and select the device id, for example `/dev/disk4`.
+Use `diskutil` to list the devices attached and select the device ID, for example `/dev/disk4`.
 Then, run the following:

 ```bash
 INSTALLER_CONFIG_DATA_USB_FLASH_DRIVE=/dev/<DEVICE ID>